pearacidic/monster_orcarina/README.md

 **Code, Design, Art:** [Pearacidic](https://pearacidic.itch.io) **Music:** [Beatscribe](https://beatscribe.itch.io)

-This game is considered open source under the GNU General Public License Version 3, and Creative Commons Attribution International 4.0.
+This tool is considered open source under the GNU General Public License Version 3, and Creative Commons Attribution International 4.0.
 Please link back to this page, credit [Beatscribe](https://beatscribe.itch.io) if you use his music, and credit [Pearacidic](https://pearacidic.itch.io) or Pearacidic Games if you use any of the art or code.